 Enrollment Certification for Educational Benefits

-The Student Records and Registration Office will verify enrollment for approved programs of study for external agencies for students eligible to receive educational benefits.
+The enrollment services office will verify enrollment for approved programs of study for external agencies for students eligible to receive educational benefits.

-Inquirres relating to benefits should be directed to the agency giving the student benefits.
+Inquiries relating to benefits should be directed to the agency giving the student benefits.